4 ways to get ready for guests (and 2 tips for travelers)

 3. Do laundry (using cold or warm water, not hot) in the evenings and run your dishwasher overnight.
 This saves your hot water for showering in the morning and saves some electric costs by creating demand in off-peak hours.

 2. Turn off the water to your house.
 This is your best protection against a burst pipe or other plumbing failure.
 You can close the valve on the supply line and stop the water coming to the house (but still allows your sprinklers to work).
 If a pipe does spring a leak inside, the water will be limited to whatever’s in the system.
 It won’t continue to spray out of control.
-The difference could be thousands of gallons and tens of thousands of dollars in damage.
+The difference could be thousands of gallons and thousands of dollars in damage.
 If you don’t want to turn off the water to your whole house, I recommend closing the hot- and cold-water valves on the washing machine hoses.
-(While you’re standing at your washing machine, confirm that you’re using stainless steel mesh supply lines.
+(While standing at your washing machine, confirm that you’re using stainless steel mesh supply lines.
 They’re much less likely to fail.)

 We’re sharing these tips now because Christmas is only days away.
 But you can use these same strategies any time you’ve got company or are traveling.